prakashkagitha/hazlab-starter-code/README.md

 ## Running solver and VAL in python

 The python file formalizer_check.py has the functionality of using the solver with timeout and val.
-The following examples uses it against ground truth domain and problem files.
+The following example uses solver & val against ground truth domain and problem files.
+You could use ```run_solver``` or ```run_val``` independently in your code.

 Note: This offline solver results in null plan for groud truth domain.pddl and p01.pddl.
-I am trying to figure out what's the issue.
+(There are some differences between offline solver and online solver.
+FYI!)

 Command:
 ```